 “The purpose of life is not to be happy.
 It is to be useful, to be honorable, to be compassionate, to have it make some difference that you have lived and lived well.”

 ~ Ralph Waldo Emerson

-Since our founding in May 2011, our transformed chemotherapy treatment facilities host over 800,000+ patient visits per year in the United States and in El Salvador.
+Since our founding in May 2011, our transformed chemotherapy treatment facilities host over half a million patient visits per year in the United States and in El Salvador.

 Rooms that Rock 4 Chemo mobilizes compassionate artists, designers, and volunteers to transform chemotherapy treatment facilities into vibrant, beautiful spaces that encourage healing and hope for all who are affected by cancer.
 We envision a world in which all who are touched by cancer — regardless of income, geography, background, or age — have access to inspiring and hopeful chemotherapy treatment facilities that support the healing process.
 Read more…